Mayo Clinic Alix School of Medicine

 The Mayo Clinic Alix School of Medicine (MCASOM), formerly known as Mayo Medical School (MMS), is a research-oriented medical school based in Rochester, Minnesota, with additional campuses in Arizona and Florida.
 MCASOM is a school within the Mayo Clinic College of Medicine and Science (MCCMS), the education division of the Mayo Clinic.
-It grants the Doctor of Medicine (M.D.) degree, accredited by the Higher Learning Commission (HLC) and the Liaison Committee on Medical Education (LCME).
-In November 2018, the school was renamed in honor of a $200 million donation from businessman Jay Alix.
+It grants the Doctor of Medicine (M.D.) degree and is accredited by the Higher Learning Commission (HLC) and the Liaison Committee on Medical Education (LCME).
+In November 2018, the school was renamed in honor of a $200 million donation from businessman Jay Alix, founder of AlixPartners.